AdobeDocs/experience-manager-cloud-service.en/help/edge/mappings.md

 ---
-title: Using Spreadsheets to Manage Mappings
+title: Using Spreadsheets to Manage Tabular Data
-description: Learn how to use spreadsheets to manage mappings for various values such as metadata and redirects for your AEM with Edge Delivery Services site.
+description: Learn how to use spreadsheets to manage tabular data for various values such as metadata and redirects for your AEM with Edge Delivery Services site.
 feature: Edge Delivery Services
 ---

-# Using Spreadsheets to Manage Mappings {#mappings}
+# Using Spreadsheets to Manage Tabular Data {#tabular-data}

-Learn how to use spreadsheets to manage mappings for various values such as metadata and redirects for your AEM with Edge Delivery Services site.
+Learn how to use spreadsheets to manage tabular data for various values such as metadata and redirects for your AEM with Edge Delivery Services site.

 {{aem-authoring-edge-early-access}}

 ## Use Cases {#use-cases}

-For any AEM with Edge Delivery Services site, there is a need to maintain lists of value mappings.
+For any AEM with Edge Delivery Services site, there is a need to maintain lists of tabular data such as for key-value mappings.
 These can be lists of many different values such as metadata and redirects.
-Edge Deliver Services allows you to maintain such lists using an intuitive tool: the spreadsheet.
+Edge Deliver Services allows you to maintain such tabular lists using an intuitive tool: the spreadsheet.
 AEM translates these spreadsheets into JSON files that can easily be consumed by your website or web application.
-This enables many uses for content that is table-oriented or structured.

 Common use cases include: